balena-io/docs/pages/integrations/azure.md

 ## Create the resin.io API Key

-Find your the Applications ID from the dashboard url: https://dashboard.resin.io/apps/NNNN/devices and your auth-token from the [preferences panel](https://dashboard.resin.io/preferences?tab=details).
-Then combine insert the two into the curl request below, it will return a permanent API key.
+Find your Application ID in the resin.io dashboard url: https://dashboard.resin.io/apps/NNNN/devices and your auth-token from the [preferences panel](https://dashboard.resin.io/preferences?tab=details).
+Then combine insert the two into the curl request below.

 ```
 curl -H 'Authorization: Bearer AUTH_TOKEN' -X POST https://api.resin.io/application/NNNN/generate-api-key
 ```

+This will return your new API key.

+__NOTE:__ The key will be returned in quotation marks, but these should be stripped before using it in the following step.

 ## Add resin.io API key to IoT Hub Admin portal